ManikMaity/PW-FullStack-Dev/Backend/MVP/README.md

 - Done, now we can use `http://localhost:3000/api/v1/post/all` to access the all post.
 - FIXDone: All the other routes like `user` and `post` should be inside the v1 folder.

+## TASK -
+- Done - Implement the `delete` and `update` route

+## HW -
+- Implement a logic to delete the exiting image from cloudinary when image is updated or post deleted.